 - These are relatively rare and caused by direct impact to the mid-thumb.

-- They may require closed reduction and fixation with K-wires if significant displacement/angulation, but are often managed conservatively with thumb spica splinting.
+- They may require closed reduction and fixation with K-wires if there is significant displacement/angulation but are often managed conservatively with thumb spica splinting.

 Fractures of thumb phalanges

 - Proximal phalanx fractures are fractures of the phalangeal head and shaft.

 - Distal phalanx fractures may occur as:

 - Extra-articular tuft fractures due to crush injury (eg, a hammer blow), often with associated damage to the nail.